-In QTree, each fixed node is assigned a latitude and longitude.
-Data partitioning is based on subdivision (or splitting) of geographic space into quadrants that hold at least a minimum number of nodes (the $minimum\ occupancy$).
-Each node belongs simultaneously to all the quadrants that contain it, down to the smallest - called its $maximum\ division\ quadrant$.
-Mobile nodes upload sensor readings to an acquisition node whose physical coordinates lie in the same maximum division quadrant (M1 and M2 in figure 1).
-Areas with low node density can result in data dispersion across the entire node base; to reduce query scope, QTree assumes a $minimum\ division\ level$ - meaning that geographic space is fully divided at this level i.e., all partitions have minimum occupancy.
+In QTree, each fixed node is assigned a set of physical space coordinates (given by a latitude and longitude).
+Data partitioning is based on subdivision (or splitting) of geographic space into quadrants that hold at least a minimum number of nodes (the minimum occupancy).
+Each node belongs simultaneously to all the quadrants that contain it, down to the smallest - called its maximum division quadrant.
+Mobile nodes upload sensor readings to an acquisition node whose physical coordinates lie in the same maximum division quadrant (M1 and M2 in figure 5).
+Areas with low node density can result in data dispersion across the entire node base; to reduce query scope, QTree assumes a minimum division level - meaning that geographic space is fully divided at this level i.e., all partitions have minimum occupancy.